meehaw1337/movie-rating-api/README.md

 To log in, a POST request similar to the one used in registration should be used, with the exception that the URL changes to `/api/users/login`.
 If the login process is succesful, an authorization token is returned in a header of the response, it's name is equal to the property described by `AUTH_TOKEN` in the `.env` file.
 All endpoints described below require this token to authenticate the user.

 ### Movie search
 Movie search can be performed by sending a GET request at `/api/movies/search`, the `title` parameter should be present in the request's parameters.
-Example request and response (make sure to include the auth-token):
+Example response (make sure to include the auth-token):
 ```
 {
     "Title": "Star Wars: Episode IV - A New Hope",